Prerequisites

 -

-If your OIDC configuration and organization access policies are configured correctly, you should see a JSON response listing your buckets.
+When your OIDC configuration and access policies are configured correctly, the logs contain a JSON response that lists your buckets.
 If you see an

-You can also validate the OIDC token exchange from your local machine, outside of a Kubernetes pod, by creating a service account token and calling the credential endpoint directly.
-This is useful for one-time testing and debugging.
-Additional local prerequisites:curlfor calling the credential endpoint.jqfor parsing JSON responses.- jwt.io (optional) for inspecting OIDC token contents.
+You can also validate the OIDC token exchange from your local machine, outside a Kubernetes Pod.
+Create a service account token and call the credential endpoint directly.
+For one-time testing and debugging, this approach isolates the credential exchange from the rest of your workload.
+You need the following additional tools for local validation:curlfor calling the credential endpoint.jqfor parsing JSON responses.- jwt.io (optional) for inspecting OIDC token contents.

 Test access with the AWS CLI